matkoch/matkoch.github.io/_posts/2020-08-04-implementing-and-debugging-custom-msbuild-tasks.md

 <div class="tweet" tweetID="1258485353070989312">It should be available for debugging, its a pain to debug this thing but much nicer than writing an msbuild task.</div>

-Clearly that sets the mood for what a pleasure it is to write an MSBuild task 😅
+Clearly that sets the mood for what a pleasure it is to write an MSBuild task! 😅

 ## MSBuild Integration Options